Run Command

 --sequential | Run issues in order, stop on first failure (see Execution Model) | false |

---chain | Chain issues: each branches from previous (requires --sequential) | false |
+--chain | Chain issues: each branches from previous (implies --sequential) | false |

 --qa-gate | Wait for QA pass before starting next issue (requires --chain) | false |